Virginia House control in balance as vote recount begins

 Republicans — who won 52 districts, according to the certified results — have said they are confident their candidates’ leads will hold.

+On Thursday morning, a few dozen people packed into a room in the second floor of an elections building in Virginia Beach as the ballots were fed into two different scanning machines.
+Groups of four or five people sat at a handful of tables and looked at any ballots that were determined by the machines to have write-in candidates, were not clearly marked or had some other issue.

+Only 16 ballots of the roughly 1,000 that were first scanned in a machine Thursday morning had to be reviewed by a human, said Dave Belote, the Democratic vice chair of the electoral board.
+Most of those were “undervotes,” meaning the voter selected a candidate for governor or other statewide office but not for someone in the House of Delegates.
+One of the ballots was a write-in for Bugs Bunny, Belote said.

-If the party does hold on to both wins, it will mark a GOP sweep in last month’s election, when its candidates claimed the statewide offices of governor, lieutenant governor and attorney general.
+If the recounts confirm the Republicans’ victories in both the 85th and 91st Districts, it will mark a GOP sweep in last month’s election, when its candidates claimed the statewide offices of governor, lieutenant governor and attorney general.
 Those wins marked a dramatic turnaround in a state where the GOP had not won a statewide race since 2009.

 Virginia’s top elections official, Chris Piper, has said the recounts are unlikely to change the outcomes of the races because of the size of the margins.
 If both Askew and Mugler were declared winners through the recounts, the House would be tied 50-50, forcing Democrats and Republicans to hash out a power-sharing agreement.